BOB logo

 Data is stored and made available by Ethereum full nodes

-The data for BOB’s state is stored on the Ethereum blockchain.
-Anyone can run an Ethereum node and verify the state of BOB.
+The data for network's state is made available by Ethereum full nodes.
+Anyone can run an Ethereum node and verify the state of the network.

 Network Operators